June 23 - 29, 2013: Issue 116

 Are the phrases ‘Council is obliged to accept it’ and ‘this condition overrides Council’s LEP and DCP’s’ ones we may see often in regard to larger development’s being approved?

 It may seem that residents are already powerless regarding the future development proposals Pittwater will be subject to.
-With the new Metro strategy coming into place later this year, and replacing the Metropolitan Plan for Sydney to 2036, will the number of dwellings required by Pittwater strengthen the hand of those who would try and work out a way to cram more into less.
+With the new Metro strategy coming into place, replacing the Metropolitan Plan for Sydney to 2036, will the number of dwellings required by Pittwater strengthen the hand of those who would try and work out a way to cram more into less.

 How does Pittwater meet her targets and still retain the inherent beauty of such an area?
 And why, with 4600 as our target and so many new dwellings going up in Pittwater in recent years has this 4600 not become less?
 No matter how many go up, this number doesn’t seem to be coming down.
 Some sources have stated to us it began in the counting stakes from 2004, the most recent document above, proposing 98 dwellings per hectare, clearly states we still are at the 4600 mark.